 Pharmacy Admissions Application Process: During the last year of pre-pharmacy coursework, students apply to the School of Pharmacy through the Pharmacy College Application Service (PharmCAS) and submit a supplemental application directly to the School.
 You must request official copies of all college transcripts and two letters of reference be sent to PharmCAS on your behalf.
-As a Presbyterian College student or graduate, you are exempt from the PCAT (Pharmacy College Admissions Test) if you apply “Early Decision.”
-Regular decision applicants must take the PCAT and have the scores sent to PharmCAS.

 To comply with our contracts with healthcare institutions, all students must successfully complete a criminal background check and drug screen before matriculation into pharmacy school.

 Pharmacy Admissions Interview: Presbyterian College students and graduates are guaranteed an onsite interview with a GPA of 2.75 or better.
 The admissions interview is a structured interview process that is designed to assess core competencies that are difficult to measure via an application alone.
 These competencies are a commitment to the pharmacy profession, communication skills, empathy, ethical and moral reasoning, interpersonal skills, and motivation.
 Interviewer scores, as well as the interviewer and staff comments, factor prominently in Admissions Committee decisions for admission to PCSP.
 Admission is competitive, and selection for an interview does not guarantee admission.

 Learn more about the application process to the School of Pharmacy »